itzjac/aidriven/README.md

 On-device LLMs, privacy, speech to speech, restricted content... there were some of the requirements and assumptions that were on the table for an educational mobile app.

-A few of the models we tested with n
+A few of the models we tested

  * Llama 3.2
  * gemma2.2